- Block chisel

-The wall we built was a weekend-long project, and an exhausting one at that.
+The wall we built was a weekend-long project and an exhausting one at that.
 It took a day to rip out the old, collapsing retaining wall, to dig farther into the hill to provide room for the backfill gravel and to help unload materials.
 It took another day to install the base, blocks and backfill.

 Unless you own a heavy-duty truck (and back!), have your blocks, compactable base, sand and backfill gravel delivered.
-Blocks may cost slightly more at specialty landscaping stores than at home centers, but landscaping stores are often better equipped to deliver the small batches of base, sand and gravel that you'll need for installing the blocks. rolling yard.
+Blocks may cost slightly more at specialty landscaping stores than at home centers, but landscaping stores are often better equipped to deliver the small batches of base, sand and gravel that you'll need for installing the concrete retaining wall blocks. rolling yard.

 The Versa-Lok brand retaining wall system we installed uses nylon pins to align and secure horizontal rows of 80-lb. blocks.
 Other block systems use lips, gravity and filled cores to connect rows and increase strength.
 Your system may differ, but most of the preparation and installation steps remain the same.

-We used a transit level (Photo 1) to establish a flat base.
+We used a transit level to establish a flat base.
 But unless you own or rent one and know how to use it properly, just use a 4-ft. level taped to a long, straight 2x4, especially for short walls.
 The tamper, brick tong and block chisel are available at rental yards.

 Figure A: Cross-Section of a Retaining Wall

-A retaining wall is only as straight and solid as the base it's built on.
+A cinder block retaining wall is only as straight and solid as the base it's built on.
 For a 4-ft. tall wall, excavate a trench deep enough to accommodate 4 to 6 in. of compacted base, 1 in. of leveling sand and half the height of the first course of blocks.
 Step succeeding courses back 3/4 in., overlap vertical joints at least 4 in. and secure one row to the next with pins.
 Backfill with crushed rock, except for the top, where you should install a 6-in. “cap” of native soil to help keep surface water from entering the rock-filled trench.
 Use concrete adhesive to secure the cap blocks.

 Install the first course of blocks, using a taut string line to establish a straight row.
-Use a 4-ft. level to level blocks lengthwise and a torpedo level to level them front to back.
+Use a 4-ft. level to level blocks lengthwise and a torpedo level to level the front to back.
 Once the first row is installed, pack native soil to grade level on both sides of this course to anchor the wall in place.
 The brick tong makes handling and positioning the 80-lb. blocks easier, faster and safer.
 Ever thought about a treated lumber retaining wall?
 Learn more about it here.

 Drive in the pins to lock courses to one another and help establish the 3/4-in. backset for each row.
 Use an extra pin to set the installed pins below the surface of the blocks so they don’t interfere with blocks on the next row.
 To maintain wall strength, offset the vertical joints of the row you’re installing at least 4 in. from those of the row below.